idatum/unifi_tracker/README.md

 Example application:
 -
-https://github.com/idatum/unifi_tracker/blob/main/app/device_tracker.py provides an example intended for use with HA.
+https://github.com/idatum/unifi_tracker/blob/main/app/device_tracker.py provides an example intended for use with the HA MQTT integration.
 It's a simple service using ```unifi_tracker```:

 1. Periodically return client info from all APs.
 2. Either union all client MACs from all APs or group client MACs by AP hostname.